Why SAFC duo Mayenda and Triantis have had contrasting fortunes at Hibernian

-Why Sunderland duo Elizer Mayenda and Nectarios Triantis have had contrasting fortunes at Hibernian
+Why Sunderland duo Eliezer Mayenda and Nectarios Triantis have had contrasting fortunes at Hibernian

 and live on Freeview channel 276

-Sunderland allowed Nectarios Triantis and Elizer Mayenda to join SPL side Hibernian in January - but how have the pair fared since moving to Scotland?
+Sunderland allowed Nectarios Triantis and Eliezer Mayenda to join SPL side Hibernian in January - but how have the pair fared since moving to Scotland?

 Triantis has made eight league appearances for Hibs and been selected as a midfielder under head coach Nick Montgomery - who also managed the player at Australian side Central Coast Mariners.
 Mayenda, on the other hand, has found game time harder to come by at Easter Road.
 To find out more, we caught up with Hibs reporter John Greechan from our sister title the Edinburgh Evening News to see how the pair have been getting on: